microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 # Managing containers

-The `FrsClient` provides two functions on its API to create and get containers respectively.
-They both take in two parameters:
+The `FrsClient` API exposes `createContainer` and `getContainer` functions to create and get containers respectively.
+Both functions take in the below two properties:

-- A container config that defines the ID of the container and an optional entrypoint for logging
+- A _container config_ that defines the ID of the container and an optional entry point for logging.
-- A container schema that defines the DDSes and data objects that this container will hold
+- A _container schema_ that defines the container data model.

 ```typescript
 const schema = {